yuelingyu/yuelingyu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My name is Lingyu Yue (岳凌宇).
-I am currently working as a Postdoctoral Researcher at Ningbo Institute of Materials Technology and Engineering, Chinese Academy of Sciences.
+I am currently working as a Assistant Researcher at Ningbo Institute of Materials Technology and Engineering, Chinese Academy of Sciences.
 Previously, I worked as a Research Assistant at the Multiscale Mechanics Laboratory, Faculty of Engineering, Université de Montréal (2017-2022).

 I obtained my PhD in Mechanical Engineering from Montreal Polytechnique (2017-2022), my Master's degree in Civial Engineering from École Spéciale des Travaux Publics, du Bâtiment et de l'Industrie (ESTP Paris) (2013-2015), and my Bachelor's degree in Engineering Mechanics from Hohai University (2009-2013).